hoangduytran/blender-manual/manual/editors/nla/editing/strip.rst

    :Menu:      :menuselection:`Strip --> Start Tweaking Strips Actions (Full Stack)`
    :Shortcut:  :kbd:`Tab`

-Allows you to edit the contents of the strip without disabling all the tracks above the tweaked strip.
+Enters Tweak Mode for the selected strip's action, making its keyframes available for editing.
-This allows keyframing to work as expected, and preserves the pose that you visually keyed.
+Leaves all the other tracks enabled so that you can still see their effects while making changes.

-When you finished editing the strip, simply go to :menuselection:`Strip --> Stop Tweaking Strips Actions` or press :kbd:`Tab`.
+When you're done, click :menuselection:`Strip --> Stop Tweaking Strips Actions` or press :kbd:`Tab` again.

 .. note::

    For transitions above the tweaked strip, keyframe remapping will fail for channel values that are affected by the transition.
-   A work around is to tweak the active strip without evaluating the upper NLA stack.
+   A workaround is to tweak the active strip without evaluating the upper NLA stack.

 Start Tweaking Strips Actions (Lower Stack)